Director of CSB

 Dan V. Nicolau

-His research and teaching interests focus on the new discipline of Biological Engineering, in particular the intersection between nano- bio- and information technologies.
-Nicolau’s group works on the design and fabrication of dynamic hybrid nanodevices, including those based on molecular motors; single molecule diagnostic devices fabricated by semiconductor micro- and nano-fabrication; and the study of the “intelligent” behavior of microorganisms in microfluidic networks.
+His research and teaching interests focus on the new discipline of biological engineering, in particular the intersection between nano- bio- and information technologies.
+Nicolau’s group works on the design and fabrication of dynamic hybrid nanodevices, including those based on molecular motors; single molecule diagnostic devices fabricated by semiconductor micro- and nano-fabrication; and the study of the “intelligent” behaviour of microorganisms in microfluidic networks.

 Her research involves using DNA to build nanostructures for medicine and materials science.
-This research will lead to the development of new drug delivery systems, diagnostic tools and cellular probes that could be used for prevention and treatment of disease.
+This research aims toward development of new drug delivery systems, diagnostic tools and cellular probes that could be used for prevention and treatment of disease.
 Her projects lie at the interface between synthetic chemistry, biological chemistry and materials science.
-They provide students with extensive training in small molecule synthesis, DNA and polymer chemistry, and molecular recognition and drug design.
+They provide students with extensive training in small molecule synthesis, DNA and polymer chemistry, molecular recognition and drug design.